Guides

 Gun Free Zone Statistics and Facts

 Gun possession and use is a highly-politicized topic in the U.S., with some people believing that guns should be permitted and controlled while others believe gun possession and usage is guaranteed by the Second Amendment of the U.S. Constitution and therefore a right that exists outside of attempts to regulate them.
-This division puts every definition in question including what is a gun-free zone, what is a mass shooting.
+This division puts every definition in question including what does gun free zone mean, and what is a mass shooting.
 The F.B.I.’s statistic on active shooting incidents does not require casualties.

 What is a Gun Free Zone?